MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-network-requirements.md

 - *.teams.microsoft.com
 - UDP: 3478, 3479, 3480, 3481

-If you have specialized needs and/or scale, see the [Teams comprehensive list](/microsoftteams/prepare-network) for specifics.
+If you have specialized needs and/or scale, go to the [Teams comprehensive list](/microsoftteams/prepare-network) for specifics.

 #### Microsoft Graph